h578031/DAT250Oblig1/dat250-expass2.md

 ## Experiment 2

-In the second experiment I had some problems with remembering the details around ownership of associations but after I rewatched the video I managed to create the correct correct database.
+In the second experiment I had some problems with remembering the details around ownership of associations but after I rewatched the video I managed to create a database that looked ok.

 ### First try